LogtalkDotOrg/logtalk3/scripts/NOTES.md

 	if the script detects either a `timeout` or a `gtimeout` command (provided by the GNU `coreutils` package), it will use it to run each test set if the `timeout` option is set to a value greater than zero;
-	installation of the GNU `sed` command, when no available by default, is strongly recommended
+	installation of the GNU `sed` command, when not available by default, is strongly recommended

 - `logtalk_doclet.sh`